Urology Care Foundation - What is Male Infertility?

 After Treatment

 Vasectomy reversals cause only mild pain after surgery.
-But expect an out-of-work recovery of 4 to 7 days.
+But expect an out-of-work recovery of four to seven days.
 The chance for pregnancy depends on many things.
 It mostly depends on the age and fertility of your female partner.
 The number of years between your vasectomy and reversal also affects success.
 The longer you wait, the less likely the reversal will be a success.

 Frequently Asked Questions